Vectorize (Vector Database)

 Returns VectorizeMatches.

-High-precision scoring is enabled by setting returnValues: true on your query; this tells Vectorize to fetch and use the original vector values for your matches, which enables the computation of exact scores of matches, increasing the accuracy of the results.
+You can enable high-precision scoring by setting returnValues: true on your query.
+This tells Vectorize to compute exact scores for matches, increasing the accuracy of the results.

 getByIds()